ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

   with Exit -> ();;
 ```

 This `while` loop echoes characters typed on the keyboard.
-When the ASCII `Escape` character is read, the `Exit` exception is thrown, which terminates the iteration and triggers the display of the reply from the REPL: `- : unit = ()`.
+When the ASCII `Escape` character is read, the `Exit` exception is thrown, which terminates the iteration and displays the REPL reply: `- : unit = ()`.

 ## Recommendations for Mutable State and Side Effects